mathigon/textbooks/content/functions/content.md

 > section: inverse
 > sectionStatus: dev

     // NOTE
     // Local server trouble - not able to visualize design decisions.
 Followed the conventions I could find in terms of notes, fixme tags, image/ graph mock-ups, and targets.
 Targets do not have objects set, but the syntax should indicate where the target is intended to go.
 Worked last to first.
 Some of these conventions change as I learned more from other code.
     // Many links go to databases in Notion where design elements and texts are stored.

 Team sports is a world of split-second decisions and fast-moving bodies.
 Teammates choose where to place a pass.
 Referees decide who gains possession of the ball.
 Fans follow the action from great distances.
 In all these cases, jersey colour is deciding factor in how these instantaneous decisions are made.

 Let's take a look at the the Balligon Soccer League.
 Match each team to a jersey colour such that you have a [function](gloss:function).

     // NOTES
     // Same interactive as chapter 1.
 Links go to the databases with assets and text.

 [team mascots](https://www.notion.so/a89f42d0f2b447f89f0d4ae58ad565be)

 [Jersey Colours](https://www.notion.so/e13166523b5e47ef96044c922bac940b)

 Recall that the team mascots make up the [[domain | range]] of the function,

-// NOTE
+    // NOTE hide until blank is filled

-{.fixme} hide until blank is filled while jersey colours make up the range.
+while jersey colours make up the range.
 In function notation, we write this relationship as f([[team]])=[[jersey colour]].

     // NOTE
     // also accept "domain", "mascot", "team name"; also accept "range", "colour", "color", "jersey"; OR make multi-select

 Take a look at the end of season tournament brackets.

-::: column(width 240)
+::: column(width=240)

 ![5%20Inverse%20Functions%20e2acdc6faffd4536b653ef484bf6fd8c/Screenshot_2020-07-01_at_16.50.26.png](5%20Inverse%20Functions%20e2acdc6faffd4536b653ef484bf6fd8c/Screenshot_2020-07-01_at_16.50.26.png)